-The rich heritage of Indian culture can be traced back to ancient times.
-The practices, beliefs and customs that we follow today were established thousands of years back.
-Culture was and is still today considered to be the determining factor of the Indian society.
+Ancient Indian Culture Musical Traditions: The rich heritage of Indian culture can be traced back to ancient times.
+The practices, beliefs, and customs that we follow today were established thousands of years back.
+The culture was and is still today considered to be the determining factor of the Indian society.

 Though different beliefs were followed in different regions, the foundation base of ancient Indian culture remained the same.
 Right from every day dressing to elaborate rituals, every minute and major detail was decided centuries back.
 The root of Indian culture has existed since ancient times and that is what makes it so strong and unique.

 The merchants and the priestly class were considered very elite.
 They were very much respected and feared.
 There were certain symbols of worship like cows, bulls, the sacrificial fire, etc. The chanting of sacred hymns came into vogue with the Vedic age.
-Though agriculture was the main occupations, there was development of small scale industries and handicrafts.
+Though agriculture was the main occupations, there was the development of small-scale industries and handicrafts.
 The term ‘culture’ consists of various facets like follows:

 The main Indian musical instruments were the Sarod, the Veena, the Sarangi, the Tambora, the Harmonium, the Ghata, the Tabla, the Tanpura, the Satar, etc., As compared to art and architecture Indian music has had less impact on the outside world.

-However, as far as, devotional vocal music was concerned, Indian musical traditions travelled as far to the countries of South East Asia.
+However, as far as, devotional vocal music was concerned, Indian musical traditions traveled as far to the countries of South East Asia.
 In these countries, it was deeply influenced.
-Like for instance, the instrumental and vocal music of Korea incorporated many elements of Indian music, which it received along with the Buddhist invocative and devotional songs and slokas.
+Like for instance, the instrumental and vocal music of Korea incorporated many elements of Indian music, which it received along with the Buddhist invocation and devotional songs and slokas.

 The process of transmission of these instruments is not known.
-However, in India the flute (bansi) and the violin which was a variant of the Veena were definitely indigenously Indian.
-An indicator to this fact was the bansi which was associated with Sri Krishna and the Veena with the goddess Saraswati.
+However, in India, the flute (bansuri) and the violin which was a variant of the Veena were definitely indigenously Indian.
+An indicator to this fact was the Bbansi which was associated with Sri Krishna and the Veena with the goddess Saraswati.